Chuck Jones: Warner Bros. Cartoons

 Jones remained at Warner Bros. throughout the 1950s, except for a brief period in 1953 when Warner closed the animation studio.
-During this interim, Jones found employment at Walt Disney Productions, where he teamed with Ward Kimball for a four-month period of uncredited work on Sleeping Beauty (1959).
-Upon the reopening of the Warner animation department, Jones was rehired and reunited with most of his unit.
+During this interim, Jones found employment at Walt Disney Productions, where he teamed with Ward Kimball for four months.
+According to Kimball, Jones expected to work at Disney at a higher salary then at Warner Bros., but was instead employed at the same salary despite numerous negotiations with Walt Disney.
+Furthermore, Jones was not given directorial assignments but was instead assigned to assist Kimball on Sleeping Beauty (1959), which at the time was enduring production delays.
+Upon Warner Bros.
+Cartoons reopening, Jones was rehired and reunited with most of his unit.
+Despite the unsatisfying tenure, Jones still held the Disney studio in high regard, but later joked that the only job worth having at Disney belonged to Walt.

 In the early 1960s, Jones and his wife Dorothy wrote the screenplay for the animated feature Gay Purr-ee.
-The finished film featured the voices of Judy Garland, Robert Goulet and Red Buttons as cats in Paris, France.
-The feature was produced by UPA and directed by his former Warner Bros. collaborator, Abe Levitow.

-Jones moonlighted to work on the film since he had an exclusive contract with Warner Bros.
-UPA completed the film and made it available for distribution in 1962; it was picked up by Warner Bros.
+The finished film included the voices of Judy Garland, Robert Goulet, and Red Buttons as cats in Paris.
+The feature was produced by UPA and directed by Jones' former Warner Bros. collaborator, Abe Levitow.
+Jones was moonlighting to work on the film as he had an exclusive contract with Warner Bros.
+UPA completed the film and made it available for distribution in 1962, whereupon it was picked up by Warner Bros.
 When Warner Bros. discovered that Jones had violated his exclusive contract with them, they terminated him.
 Jones's former animation unit was laid off after completing the final cartoon in their pipeline, The Iceman Ducketh, and the rest of the Warner Bros.
-Cartoons studio was closed in early 1963.
+Cartoons studio was closed in 1963.